mmowers/reeds-pivot/README.md

     * Generation Fraction: Select *Generation* as *Result*, and select *Stacked Gen* under *Presets*.
 Then, under *Comparisons*, select *Operation*=*Ratio*, *Operate Across*=*tech*, and *Base*=*Total*.
     * Capacity Differences, solve-year-to-solve-year: Select *Capacity* as *Result*, and select *Stacked Capacity* under *Presets*.
 Then, under *Comparisons*, select *Operation*=*Difference*, *Operate Across*=*year*, and *Base*=*Consecutive*.
 1. *Download*: Download any data you're viewing with the *Download View* button, or download all data for a given result with the *Download Full Result* button.
 It will be downloaded into a timestamped file in the *downloads\\* folder.
 Note that if you're on Orion, the folder is in *D:\\CommonGitRepos\\Bokeh\\reeds-pivot*
 1. *Export Config to URL*: Save any widget configuration for later use with this button, and copy the resulting URL from the address bar.
 At a later time, you will be able to load the same view by simply visiting that URL (with your bokeh server running).
-On Orion, you may also send the URL to someone else to view.
-Currently you cannot use the same URL on different machines because the paths to files in the *Meta* section are different (work in progress).
+If the URL is from Orion, you may access the URL from any computer connected to the NREL network (while the bokeh server on Orion is still running).
+Currently you cannot use the same URL on different machines that are running different bokeh servers because the paths to files in the *Meta* section are different (work in progress).

 ## Pro tips
 1. Pressing *Alt* will collapse all expandable sections.